-Best of all, there are relatively few Illinois waters that do not contain one or more species of catfish.
+Best of all, each of these big Illinois waters contain one or more species of catfish.

 Channel catfish, bullheads and the huge flathead catfish are the most abundant.
-Blue catfish can also be found in many waters across the state.
+Blue catfish can also be found on occasion.

-Though currently flooded, the many downstate rivers are among the better catfishing locations.
+Still, there are other hotspots to consider.
+The many downstate rivers are among the better catfishing locations.
 The entire length of the Mississippi as it runs along Illinois western border contains excellent populations of flathead and channel catfish.
 Blue catfish seem to be found in fairly good numbers in that segment of the river below the Alton lock and dam.

 The Illinois River also contains excellent numbers of channel and flathead catfish.
 Action is especially good in the lower portion of the Illinois.
 Not to be overlooked are the Kaskaskia River, the Ohio River and the Wabash River.
-These locations are almost legendary for the excellent catfish angling they provide.